BotDogs4645/BotdogsWiki/Coding-Conventions.md

   }
 }
 ```
-As you can see from these examples, we can easily simplify our DriveTrain code to more simplistic standards.
+As you can see from these examples, we can and should simplify our DriveTrain code to more simplistic standards.
 Code also highly depends on being readable.
 Splitting up different things into more methods is usually a good idea because it makes debugging that much easier.
 Don't try to do everything on one line.
 Space things out.
 Complex does not mean better.

 ### Naming Conventions
 #### Abbreviations